<< Mathematical Curiosities

 which is the given general point rotated by twice the dihedral angle, as we sought to prove.

-By the way, there is a curious contrast between a reflection and a rotation.
 A reflection is a discontinuous operation: it is done entire or not at all.
 A rotation on the other hand can be thought of as the culmination of a continuum of infinitesimal rotations.
 Despite that, the final result of a rotation is the same as the final result of two reflections.

 Lemma #2 Given a line L and a plane containing it, and a second line M intersecting L, the plane can be rotated about L so that it contains M.